 SOLEDAD'S RULES TO LIVE BY

-On one recent day, Soledad O'Brien traveled to four states within 24 hours.
-With hectic days more common than not on her calendar, how does she stay healthy?
+Soledad O'Brien traveled to four states within 24 hours.
+With hectic days more common than not on her calendar, how does she stay healthy

-"Don't eat like a 14-year-old boy."
+"Don't eat like a

-Simply aiming for a more balanced diet has improved her health dramatically, she says.
-She goes light on carbohydrates, and since she isn't a big red-meat eater, dials up other proteins, like beans and eggs.
-"I'm Cuban.
-The black bean is the greatest thing in the history of forever."
+14-year-old boy." has improved her she says.
+She goes drates, and since sh isn't a big red-meat eater, dials up other and eggs.
+"I'm Cubar The black bean is the greatest thing in the

 Keep fueled on the go.

-In her "messy" handbag at all times are a single-serving pouch of almond butter and a chewy fruit and veggie snack called Veggie-Go's.
-"They sound disgusting but they're actually great-and I'm very picky," she says.
+bag at all times are a single-serving pouc of almond butter and a chewy fruit and veggie snack called Veaaie-Go's, "They but they're actually great-and I'm very picky," she says.
 Protect your sleep.

-"After all the reporting I've done on sleep, I finally realized that I need to get more sleep myself!" she says.
-"My kids are now old enough to put themselves to bed, and I'm putting myself to bed at 9:30."
+I've done on sleep, I I need to get more says.
+"My kids are now old enough to put themselves to bed, to bed at 9:30."
 Exercise your way.

-For O'Brien, the key to keeping up with exercise was finding something she really wanted to do.
-"I try to get on the treadmill or elliptical every day, but my favorite thing is my Bikram yoga class three days a week," she says.
+exercise was finding something she really wanted to do.
+"I try to get on the treadmill or elliptical every day but my favorite thing is my Bikram yoga week," she says.
 Just say no.